Exploits of a mom (from XKCD) https://xkcd.com/327/

 Assessment

-Grades in this class will be a combination of a term-long project, several lab assignments, one midterm exam, and class participation.
-A total score of at least 60% is required to pass this course.
+Grades in this class will be a combination of a term-long project, several lab assignments, two midterm exams, and class participation.
+A total score of at least 60% is required to pass.

-There will be three lab assignments (aside from Lab 0 which is simply to gather information) that together account for 30% of the grade in this course.
+There will be four lab assignments (aside from Lab 0 which is simply to gather information) that together account for 30% of the grade in this course.
 The points for each lab are:

 • Lab 1: 5%